Protection of personal data

 Information note regarding the processing of personal data by NIPU

-- The National Supervisory Authority for Personal Data Processing (NSAPDP)
+5. The National Supervisory Authority for Personal Data Processing (NSAPDP)

-In order to defend the rights provided for by GDPR and Law no. 363/2018, the individuals whose personal data are subject to be processed within GIBP may submit a complaint to NSAPDP at its headquarters in Bucharest, 28-30 G-ral Gheorghe Magheru Avenue, district 1, postal code 010336, on website www.dataprotection.ro, using fax 031.805.96.02 or e-mail anspdcp@dataprotection.ro.
+In order to defend the rights provided by GDPR and Law no. 363/2018, the individuals whose personal data are subject to be processed within GIBP may submit a complaint to NSAPDP at its headquarters in Bucharest, 28-30 G-ral Gheorghe Magheru Avenue, district 1, postal code 010336, on website www.dataprotection.ro, using fax 031.805.96.02, or e-mail anspdcp@dataprotection.ro.

 To file a complaint on NSAPDP’s website click here.